 Three components we will discuss here are bearings, gears and cylinders.
-These components form majority of machine parts of which lubrication is essential.
+These components form the majority of machine parts of which lubrication is essential.

 Bearings are the most common machine part that can be found everywhere from heavy industrial plants to household items.
-A bearing permits rotational motion of a shaft while providing the support for the shaft to remain in place.
-A good example is the wheel bearing on your car.
+A bearing permits the rotational motion of a shaft while providing the support for the shaft to remain in place.
+A good example is a wheel bearing on your car.
 It must have bearings so that the axle can rotate the wheels while still attaching itself to the vehicle.

 Bearings can be divided into two types – journal (also known as plain or sleeve) and roller.
 Journal bearing facilitates sliding movement with a rotating shaft.
-Roller bearing, as its name suggests, has rolling elements consisting of metal balls or cylindrical-shaped pieces trapped in cage and races.
+Roller bearing, as its name suggests, has rolling elements consisting of metal balls or cylindrical-shaped pieces trapped in cages and races.

 Bearings can be lubricated either by oil or grease.
 They can operate at low to high rotational speeds.
 For a low-speed application, a high viscosity oil is typically recommended.
 The opposite is true for a high-speed application.
 Both oils and greases are commonly used in bearings, the selection of which is determined by the machine design.